Call for Papers

 Submission and Formatting

 Submitted papers must be no longer than 6 pages (10 point font, 12 point leading, 7 inch by 9.25 inch text block) including all content except references.
 Authors may use up to one further page beyond these 6 for references.
-Templates and a link to the submission web site will be posted nearer to the submission deadline.
+This tarball contains a LaTeX class file that follows the prescribed submission format and an example of a paper formatted using that class.

 |Paper submission deadline:||Friday, August 4, 2017 (7:59 PM EDT)|